Multi-Particle Diffusion Limited Aggregation: Encapsulation of competing first passage percolation

 \section{Encapsulation of competing first passage percolation}

 Here we consider two first passage percolation processes that compete for space as they grow through $\mathbb{Z}^d$.
-One of the processes spreads throughout $\mathbb{Z}^d$ at rate $1$, while the other is slower and spreads at rate $\lambda<1$, with $\lambda$ being a parameter of the system.
+One of the processes spreads throughout $\mathbb{Z}^d$ at rate $1$, while the other spreads according to a distribution $\Q$ such that its limit shape is contained in $\ball{\lambda}$ for some $\lambda<1$, with $\lambda$ being a parameter of the system.
+We will say that $\lambda$ is the \emph{rate of spread} of the second process.
 We assume that the starting configuration of each process comprises only a finite set of vertices.
 In this case, one expects that both processes cannot simultanenously grow indefinitely; that is, one of the processes will eventually surround the other, confining it to a finite subset of $\mathbb{Z}^d$.
 This was studied by H{\"a}ggstr{\"o}m and Pemantle~\cite{HP2000}.
 In the proof of our main result, we will employ a refined version of a result in their paper.
 In particular, we will give a lower bound on the probability that the faster process surrounds the slower one within some fixed time.